Frumpy9/homieDl/README.md

 - `--output`: Base directory for downloads (defaults to `downloads`).
 A subfolder with the playlist name is created automatically (e.g., `downloads/<playlist-name>/`).
 - `--limit`: Only process the first N tracks from the CSV.
+- `--max-downloads-per-hour`: Enforce a rolling cap on how many tracks start downloading each hour (default: 100).
+Set to `0` to disable.
 - `--no-album`: Build search queries without the album name.
 - `--search-provider`: Choose YouTube Music (default) or regular YouTube search.
 - `--audio-format`: Audio format passed to FFmpeg (default: `mp3`).
 Use `best` to keep the